London Calling: Reappraisal and legacy

-According to Acclaimed Music, London Calling is the seventh most highly ranked record on critics' lists of the all-time greatest albums.
 In 1987, Robert Hilburn of the Los Angeles Times named it the fourth-best album of the previous 10 years and said, while the Clash's debut was a punk masterpiece, London Calling marked the genre's "coming of age" as the band led the way into "fertile post-punk territory".
 In 1989, Rolling Stone ranked the 1980 American release as the best album of the 1980s.
 In the 1994 All Time Top 1000 Albums, Colin Larkin named it the second-greatest punk album; it was also voted number 37 in Larkin's All Time Top 1000 Albums (2000).
 In 1999, Q magazine named London Calling the fourth-greatest British album of all time, and wrote that it is "the best Clash album and therefore among the very best albums ever recorded".
 The magazine later ranked it 20th on its list of the 100 Greatest Albums Ever.
 It has also been ranked as the sixth-greatest album of the 1970s by NME, and the second-best in a similar list by Pitchfork, whose reviewer Amanda Petrusich said that it was the Clash's "creative apex" as a "rock band" rather than as a punk band.
 In 2003, Rolling Stone ranked it eighth on their list of The 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list.
 The rating dropped to 16 in Rolling Stone's revised list in 2020.
 Entertainment Weekly's Tom Sinclair declared it the "Best Album of All Time" in his headline for a 2004 article on the album.
 In 2007, it was inducted into the Grammy Hall of Fame, a collection of recordings of lasting qualitative or historical significance.
 In 2009, the album was profiled in the BBC Radio 1 Masterpieces series, denoting it as one of the most influential albums of all time.
+In 2024, Loudwire staff elected it as the best hard rock album of 1979.